judy-n-tars/zohar-donate/README.md

 # Help Zohar — Donation Landing Page

-A GoFundMe-inspired donation landing page with a progress meter, donor count, and "Donate now" button that links to the actual donation page.
+A donation landing page with a progress meter, donor count, and "Donate now" button that links to the actual donation page.

 ## Quick Start